Renal hypoplasia: Cortical hypoplasia

 Cortical hypoplasia is a not widely known type of renal hypoplasia where the number of nephron generations is reduced, causing the renal medulla to reduce in size and the renal cortex to decrease in thickness throughout the person's life.
 This type of hypoplasia is frequently paired with other forms of renal hypoplasia and seems to portray an arrest of nephrogenesis, leading to fewer nephron generations, resulting in smaller renal size in general.
 The nephrogenesis before the arrest is normal.
 On the other hand, the medullary rays and renal pyramids have decreased in size with the radial glomerular count reduced to eight or less.

 Signs and symptoms

-Hypoplastic kidneys are prone to infection and kidney stone formation, have a reduced nephron number, but normal corticomedullary differentiation.
+Hypoplastic kidneys have a reduced nephron number, but normal corticomedullary differentiation.
+The condition is usually asymptomatic, otherwise infection and kidney stone formation can occur.

 Complications

 Renal hypoplasia is a common cause of kidney failure in children and also of adult-onset disease.